-All the fear, anxiety, stress, all the negative emotions left my heart and gave place to a pure and unending love.
+All the fear, anxiety, stress, all the negative emotions I had been feeling, left my heart and gave place to a pure and overwhelming love.

-Every milestone and every big change we had to go through with Sam, made my heart pound 100 beats faster.
-Every single one of them, made me nervous, anxious and made me doubt myself as a mother.
+Every milestone and every big change we had to go through with our son, made my heart beat go a hundred times faster.
+Every single one of them made me nervous, anxious and made me doubt myself as a mother.

-I read books, online articles, blogs, and I asked for opinions and advices.
-We all wish there was this great article that would tell us “how to be a good mom”.
+In every one of those moments, I asked myself what the right way was.
+I read books, online articles, blogs, and I asked for opinions and advice.
+We all wish there was this great guide or manual that would tell us “how to be a good mom”.

+Not everything that happened to our friends or in the articles, happened to us.
 Each parent, each child and each situation is different.
 There’s no one-fits-all parenting style.
 There’s no one-fits-all potty training method or feeding method.

 Every family has their own timing and their own way.

+What I wanna say is, we all have our fears and insecurities.
+No one doubts themselves more than we, moms, do, but our ways are always the best way for our kids.
 We know them and we love them!
 The bond we have, and only we have, can tell us if we’re doing ok.

 We’ll never be perfect, but we will be good, we will succeed (even if it doesn’t look like it).